abbreviatedman/react-full-stack-database/readme.md

 Right now, MongoDB Compass shouldn't be showing the database just yet, so let's make sure to create it now before we write any requests to the server.
 This way, by the time we perform our first GET request, we will get back our starter data

 27. In MongoDB Compase, create a new database called `fullstack-db`.
-If your connection string on the `.env` file ends with a differently named database (the name comes after the `.net/`), make sure to name it the same.
+If your connection string in the `.env` file ends with a differently named database (the name comes after the `.net/`), make sure to name it the same.

 28. The collection name should be `mcus`